Valentine-Mario/SCML/README.md

 ```
 <tag id="id" innerHTML=var1>get this content</tag>
 ```
-This would get the content of the tag and assign them to the variable name var1 we decleard above
+This would get the content of the tag and assign them to the variable name var1 we decleard above.

 #### Get form input
 To get the imput from a form: